Prometheus (2012 film): Pre-release

 In the United Kingdom, approximately £1 million ($1.6 million) of tickets were pre-sold.
 18,827 tickets pre-sold for the London IMAX, the largest IMAX screen in the country, which broke the theater records for the highest grossing week of pre-sales with £293,312 ($474,687), and the highest grossing first day of pre-sales with £137,000 ($221,717).
 It extended this record to 30,000 tickets sold and £470,977 ($737,588) earned, and become the most pre-booked film at that theater, exceeding the performance of high-profile IMAX releases including Harry Potter and the Deathly Hallows – Part 2 and Avatar.

 In North America, audience tracking showed high interest among males, but low among females.
 In the week before the film's release, predictions were conflicted on whether Prometheus or Madagascar 3: Europe's Most Wanted (the first family-oriented film of the summer), which were released simultaneously, would reach number 1 for that weekend.
 On June 6, 2012, Fandango reported that with 42% of daily sales, Prometheus was beating Madagascar 3.
 The online tracking for Prometheus surged with each additional promotional footage.
 Prometheus was predicted to earn approximately $30 million, and Madagascar 3 around $45 million.
 As the weekend approached, tracking suggested a $55 million debut for Madagascar 3 and $50–$55 million for Prometheus.
-Prometheus was disadvantaged by Madagascar opening in 264 more theaters and its adult rating.
+Prometheus was disadvantaged by Madagascar opening in 264 more theaters, and by its own adult rating.